-In their programs and policies, Uniting Church schools reflect a theology of education which nurtures personal and communal responsibility to work for a just society that promotes integrity, sustainability and liberty for all.
+In their programs and policies, Uniting Church schools and residential colleges reflect a theology of education which nurtures personal and communal responsibility to work for a just society that promotes integrity, sustainability and liberty for all.
 Stewardship of the world and the development of respect for and inclusion of all people are key tenets of the Uniting Church approach to social justice.

-Through engagement primarily with Uniting Church agencies, Uniting Church schools are expected to seek opportunities to be informed about and to engage with social justice issues at a local, national and international level.
+Through engagement primarily with Uniting Church agencies, Uniting Church schools and residential colleges are expected to seek opportunities to be informed about and to engage with social justice issues at a local, national and international level.

-Schools modelling the life of Christ
+Schools and residential colleges modelling the life of Christ

-Uniting Church schools recognise that they are communities blessed with the gift of the Spirit and shaped by the values and beliefs of the Christian church.
+Uniting Church schools and residential colleges recognise that they are communities blessed with the gift of the Spirit and shaped by the values and beliefs of the Christian church.

-They seek to create harmonious and nurturing school communities in which these principles are lived out.
-Through personal and organisational relationships based on compassion, forgiveness and service, schools provide positive and enriching learning environments for leaders, staff, students and their families.
+They seek to create harmonious and nurturing communities in which these principles are lived out.
+Through personal and organisational relationships based on compassion, forgiveness and service, schools and residential colleges provide positive and enriching learning environments for leaders, staff, students and their families.

-Uniting Church schools endeavour to help shape personal and community attitudes, behaviours and decisions according to gospel values.
+Uniting Church schools and residential colleges endeavour to help shape personal and community attitudes, behaviours and decisions according to gospel values.
 As learning communities, they seek to encourage excellence through the recognition and development of our God-given gifts and talents.